swcarpentry/good-enough-practices-in-scientific-computing/index.md

 > it always comes down to "just give me a Word document with tracked changes," or similar.
 > There's always a least common denominator who just isn't going to be on board for writing like this.

-We therefore also recommend an alternative:
+We therefore also recommend an alternative approach:

 1. A manuscript is written using Google Docs or some other online tool with rich formatting, change tracking,